TrueLifeChurch/www.true-life.church/src/user/pages/02.services/default.md

 Bible Study - 7:30 PM - 8:30 PM

-*If transportation is needed, please contact us prior to a service you would like to attend, se we can make arrangements to provide transportation.*
+*If transportation is needed, please contact us prior to a service you would like to attend, so we can make arrangements to provide transportation.*